15101538237ren/Epigenetics/README.md

 # Literature Review in Epigenetics and Gene Regulation

-Hello, this repo aims to summarize all the current knowledge about **Epigenetics and Gene Regulation**, also any topics of **Epigenetics in contexts of development, aging and cancer**.
+Hello, this repo aims at summarizing all the current knowledge about **Epigenetics and Gene Regulation**, also any topics of **Epigenetics in contexts of development, aging and cancer**.

 If you are interested to contribute, please contact hongleir@uci.edu, we are looking forard your expertise.